-Conduct and Behavior Expectations
+Conduct/Behavior Expectations

-TCA behavior expectations and policies are designed to help establish a safe environment, free from material and substantial disruptions for all students, parents, staff, and visitors.
-TCA expects that students will conduct themselves so as to comply with all school rules; learn and assume responsibility for their behavior; and obey the directives of school authorities.
+TCA CSP behavior expectations and policies are designed to help establish a safe environment, free from material and substantial disruptions for all students, parents, staff, and visitors.
+TCA expects that students will conduct themselves so as to comply with all school rules, learn and assume responsibility for their behavior, and obey the directives of school authorities.
 Repeated failure to follow rules or frequent displays of a poor attitude towards TCA transcend simple rules violations and become character issues of a serious nature.

 - 1. Students are expected to show consideration for their teachers and their classmates at all times.
 Students are expected to cooperate using traditional standards of behavior and conversation.
 This includes referring to elders as "Ma'am" and "Sir," especially when being corrected in any way.
 Respectful communication should occur if students have any questions regarding teachers' instructions.
 There should be no talking back or arguing with teachers or other staff.
 Prompt and cheerful obedience is expected.
 Requests from the teacher should not have to be repeated. - 2.
-Students are not to bring radios, mp3 players, or personal music players to school or to school functions except with special permission from a teacher or school administrator.
 Students may not use personal music players, Internet, CD players, and/or radios to listen to music while at school during normal school hours. - 3.
-Public displays of affection are not permitted at school or school activities.
-Students, please remember that many of your peers do not want any physical contact, even from close friends, and these boundaries need to be respected.
-The TCA Board also expressed a strong desire to have teachers and administrators determine what is appropriate or not.
-This is very similar to the area of respect, where the staff member is the judge of whether disrespect has taken place.
-Students need to respond to adults with a high degree of respect, using "Yes, Ma'am" or "Yes, Sir" if they are corrected in this area of behavior, as with any other.
-Parents, we also need your strong support to maintain a "friendship culture." - 4.
 Students should eat or drink in designated areas only.
-Students should not take food or drink into the library, computer labs or science labs, and playgrounds.
-Students are not allowed to chew gum on campus at any time. - Students are expected to be aware of and avoid any off-limits areas of the buildings or grounds.
-This is especially true of any construction areas which are usually separated by various types of fencing or barriers. - 6.
-Students may not create, distribute, display or otherwise introduce into the school environment any materials or clothing which are disruptive, or potentially disruptive, to the educational environment as determined by the school administrators; including but not limited to items that: - refer to or depict drug, tobacco, or alcohol - are obscene, profane, vulgar, or defamatory in design or message - advocate drug use, violence, or disruptive behavior - threaten the safety or welfare of any person
+Students should not take food or drink into the library or on the playgrounds.
+Students are not allowed to chew gum on campus at any time. - 4.
+Students are expected to be aware of and avoid any off-limits areas of the buildings or grounds.
+This is especially true of any construction areas which are usually separated by various types of fencing or barriers. - 5.
+Students may not create, distribute, display or otherwise introduce into the school environment any materials or clothing which are disruptive, or potentially disruptive, to the educational environment as determined by the school administrators, including but not limited to items that: - refer to or depict drugs, tobacco, or alcohol. - are obscene, profane, vulgar, or defamatory in design or message. - advocate drug use, violence, or disruptive behavior. - threaten the safety or welfare of any person.